ErikEvenson/webcore/example/docs/initializr/h5bp-css/h5bp-css.md

-All less-mode options are ignored.
+- All less-mode options are ignored.
+- normalize.css is added to the project -- not normalize.min.css.
+Minification, if desired, is performed by the build process.